 You can find an archive of all past years' problems and solutions in this Dropbox folder.

 There is a registration fee of $10 per student, cash or check payable to Town of Lexington.
-Additionally, there will be T-shirts for sale, and students must bring money for food (not provided by us).
+Pizza will be available for $2 a slice or $12 for an entire pizza.

 Check out the links to the left to learn more about the competition.
 We hope you consider participating in the LMT!